aitshuber/hopecc/_posts/NWD/nwd-1.md

 Feel the inhale and relax.
 Allow the exhale and let go.

 This is a safe place.
-There's no need to rush.
+There’s no need to rush.
 God is watching over you.
 And he loves you.

-There's no goal.
-There's no destination.
+There’s no goal.
+There’s no destination.
 Allow

 your awareness to rest with the presence of God.

 Take this verse with you.
 Come to me, all you who are weary and burdened, and I will give you rest.

-God, I know you're always with me.
+God, I know you’re always with me.
 Thank you for all of your blessings.
 Help me to relax and let go in your presence.
 I trust your plan for my life.